king019/king019.github.io/index.md

 ```

 You'll want [Bundler](http://bundler.io/) to make sure all the Ruby gems needed work well with your project.
 Bundler sorts out dependencies and installs missing gems or matches up gems with the right versions based on gem dependencies.
+These brief instructions will help you get started quickly with the theme.
+The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
 ### 4. Option 1: Build the Theme (*without* the github-pages gem) {#option1}

 Use this option if you're not planning to publish your Jekyll site using [Github Pages](https://pages.github.com/).